 Understandably, you cannot up and quit your job.
-However, you can find some means to preserve your job’s security while indulging your creative side.
-This is through a side hustle.
+However, you can find ways to preserve your job’s security while indulging your creative side.
+That is done through a side hustle.

-In this article, we show you the tips and tricks of starting a side business.
-We will be drawing inspiration from Chris Guillebeau’s amazing book, From Idea to Income in 27 Days.
-Well, you may not have the time to dig into the book, which is where the headway app steps in to help.
-You will find a summary of Guillebeau’s book, as well as other materials, on the platform.
-What is more, these summaries are all under 15 minutes.
+In this article, we will show you the tips and tricks of starting a side business.
+We will be drawing inspiration from Chris Guillebeau’s fantastic book, From Idea to Income in 27 Days.
+And when you don’t have the time to dig into the book, the Headway app steps in to help.
+You will find a summary of Guillebeau’s book, as well as thousands of insights on Business&Career and other topics there.
+What is more, Headway summaries take 15 minutes or less.

 “Good things happen to those who hustle.”

-Unfortunately, if you work in some spaces, you will feel stifled.
-You may not have the room to flex the full extent of your skills and potentials.
-If you have a skill that you want to keep alive, monetizing it is the best way to improve it.
-You have more incentive to put your learning to work when there is some pay guaranteed at the end of the day.
+Unfortunately, if you work in some spaces, you may feel stifled.
+You may not have the room to flex the full extent of your skills and potential.
+If you have a skill that you want to keep alive, monetizing it is the way to improve it.
+You have more incentive to put your learning to work when some pay is guaranteed at the end of the day.

 Even though you have job security right now, you cannot always count on that being the case in the future.
-Coming from the heels of the pandemic, the world has realized that nothing is certain.
-Thus, having a second source of income actually serves you best.
+Due to the COVID pandemic, the world has realized — nothing is certain.
+Thus, having a second source of income serves you best.
 Even if something changed and you found yourself without your primary source of income, you could always fall back on your side job.
 These days, the only job security you can count on is the one you give yourself.

 If this is your first time starting a side job, you may be unsure of where to start.
 Not to worry, Chris Guillebeau has all the answers.
 Guillebeau has quite the experience in the industry.
 He has helped quite many folks successfully kick off their side jobs.
 In his book, Side Hustle: From Idea to Income in 27 Days, he outlines steps to starting a successful side hustle.
 The steps are:

 This is pretty straightforward.
 You need to create a list of the ideas you can turn into a business.
-If you think that you have no viable skill that you could turn into a side job, you are most likely mistaken.
-So, write down a list of your interests.
-Look to see if there is a common thread amongst all of those, then start from there.
+If you think you have no viable skill that you could turn into a side job, you are most likely mistaken.
+First, write down a list of your interests.
+Then, see if there is a common thread, and start from there.

 Guillebeau suggests that you poach some ideas if you haven’t got one yourself.
 The chances are that you have a friend who really hasn’t committed to a side hustle they have been talking about for the longest time.
 Help them actualize their dreams by taking over their plans.
 If anything, they would be living their dreams vicariously through you.

 Now that you have a bunch of ideas to choose from, settle on one.
 You should know from the start that not all of your beautiful ideas will eventually work out.
 They may look good on paper but are actually untenable.
 One way to test your idea is by pitching it to family and friends.
-Their reaction can help you gauge if you would likely make gains or losses if you eventually venture out.
+Their reaction can help gauge whether you would likely make gains or losses if you eventually ventured out.

-It is important to start as soon as possible.
+It is crucial to start as soon as possible.
 Delaying could be because you are afraid of failing.
 Hence, plodding in nonetheless would be a great way to deal with the fear.
-Once you begin, do not draw back.
+Once you begin, do not pull back.
 Face the challenges when they arise.
 Do not give up regardless of how tough the terrain becomes.

 “What would you do if you weren’t afraid?”

-This is the last chapter in Side Hustle.
-Here, Guillebeau teaches that after working for a while, you ought to pause and take stock of how far you’ve gone.
-During these periodic checks, you can ask for your customers’ opinions and suggestions.
-Do understand that the pause is not infinite.
+In the last chapter of Side Hustle, Guillebeau teaches that you ought to pause after working for a while and take stock of how far you’ve gone.
+During these periodic checks, you can ask for your customer’s opinions and suggestions.
+However, do understand that the pause is not infinite.
 As soon as you have re-strategized, move on.

 In this volatile world of ours, consciously creating some sort of security should be everyone’s goal.
 Specifically, security is something a side hustle gives you.
 In addition, it brings you happiness, fulfillment, and contentment.
 If you are unsure about how to turn your passion into profit, this article shows you the steps to do so.
-Do not forget that you can always take a refresher course by running through Chris Guillebeau’s book, From Idea to Income in 27 Days on the Headway app.
+Do not forget that you can always take a refresher course by running through Chris Guillebeau’s book, From Idea to Income in 27 Days, on the Headway app in 14 minutes.